-The i-th canonical correlation $\rho_i$ is then given by the i-th singular value of M i.e. $\Sigma{i,i}$ , and the i-th pair of principal vectors $\mathbf{u}i$ and $\mathbf{v}i$ by, respectively, $\mathbf{B}1\mathbf{U}$ and $\mathbf{B}2\mathbf{V}$ [11].
-Seeing that in our case M is a 5 × 5 matrix and that we only use the largest canonical correlation, $\rho_1$ can be rapidly computed as the largest eigenvalue of $\mathbf{M}\mathbf{M}^T$ [44].
+The i-th canonical correlation ρ_i is then given by the i-th singular value of M i.e. $\Sigma{i,i}$, and the i-th pair of principal vectors \mathbf{u}i and \mathbf{v}i by, respectively, $\mathbf{B}1 \mathbf{U}$ and $\mathbf{B}2 \mathbf{V}$ [54].
+Seeing that in our case M is a 5×5 matrix and that we only use the largest canonical correlation, ρ_1 can be rapidly computed as the largest eigenvalue of MM^T [55].

-C. Data preprocessing & feature extraction
+3.3.
+Data preprocessing and feature extraction

 The first stage of our system involves coarse normalization of pose and illumination.
-Pose changes are accounted for by in-plane registration of images, which are then passed through quasi illumination-invariant image filters.
+Pose changes are accounted for by in-plane registration of images, which are then passed through quasiillumination-invariant image filters.

 We register all faces, both in the visual and thermal domain, to have the salient facial features aligned.
 Specifically, we propose to explicitly align the eyes and the mouth.
-This choice of features is motivated by their characteristic appearance in both thermal and visual spectra, which makes them most reliably detected (e.g. see [6], [8], [21], [24], [60]).
+This choice of features is motivated by their characteristic appearance in both thermal and visual spectra, which makes automatic detection very reliable (e.g. see [56-60]).
+In this work, we used the method proposed by Arandjelović and Zisserman [56].
 The 3 point correspondences, between the detected and the canonical features' locations, uniquely define an affine transformation which is applied to the original image.
-Finally, faces are then cropped to $80 \times 80$ pixels, as shown in Figure 4.
+Finally, faces are then cropped to 80×80 pixels, as shown in Fig. 4.

-Coarse brightness normalization is performed by band-pass filtering the images [6], [25].
+Coarse brightness normalization is performed by band-pass filtering the images [56,61].
 The aim is to reduce the amount of high-frequency noise as well as extrinsic appearance variations confined to a low-frequency band containing little discriminating information.
-Most obviously, in visual imagery, the latter are caused by illumination changes, owing to the smoothness of the surface and albedo of faces [1].
+Most obviously, in visual imagery, the latter are caused by illumination changes, owing to the smoothness of the surface and albedo of faces [62].